Admissions Information for Transfer Students

 - Transcripts - Request all official post-secondary (college/university/trade school) transcripts be sent to the Admissions Office from all institutions attended, even if no credits were earned.
 We accept both paper and electronic transcripts.*

-If you have been enrolled in less than 12 college-level credits after high school, please have your official high school transcript sent to NMU.
+- If you have been enrolled in less than 12 college-level credits after high school, please have your official high school transcript sent to NMU also.

 - Transcripts from foreign post-secondary institutions must be sent to an external agency for evaluation unless the school holds a U.S. regional accreditation.
 Transcripts not issued in English must be accompanied by the same format, word-for-word English translation.